-Open Science involves the use of open technologies and practices for research, including open access publishing, the use of open infrastructures and licenses that allow the reuse of information and the exchange of data and research materials, and open and transparent collaboration between researchers, institutions and communities, as well as the development of open source tools and platforms.
+Open Science involves the use of open technologies and practices for research, including open access publishing, the use of open infrastructures and open licenses that allow the reuse of open data.

+information and exchange of data and research materials, and open and transparent collaboration between researchers, institutions and communities, as well as the development of open source tools and platforms.